CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code on the cloude

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+The "commit" command is used to save your changes to the local repository.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Javascript

 ## Question 17